Segments

 Construction support

-Construction support1 cohort
+Construction support1 segment

-395K permits classified
+• 393K permits classified

 Temporary structures supporting active construction projects.

 Temporary construction support permits cover scaffolding, hoists, sidewalk sheds, temporary fencing, construction trailers, and other interim structures filed to support an active construction project.
-In dense urban environments (NYC especially) this cohort can be the second-largest by volume because every major project files multiple temp-support permits as the work progresses.
+In dense urban environments (NYC especially) this segment can be the second-largest by volume because every major project files multiple temp-support permits as the work progresses.

 Browse in New York City